thatmatt24/password_gen/README.md

   -c {1,2}, --caps {1,2}
-                        Capitalize first letter or either first word or second word, word; '-c 2' will be second word's first char -s, --show            Print password to terminal
+                        Capitalize first letter or either first word or second word, word; '-c 2' will be second word's first char -p PASSPHRASE, --passphrase PASSPHRASE
+                        Create a passphrase with given number of words -s, --show            Print password to terminal
   -f FILE, --file FILE  File to write to (default: 'password.csv') or
                         specify.Caution: mainly used for testing, not a secure